chaoss/wg-evolution/metrics/Code_Changes_Lines.md

 ## Specific description: git

-In the cases of git, we define "code change" and "date of a change" as we detail in [Code_Changes](Code_Changes.md).
+In the cases of git, we define "code change" and "date of a change" as we detail in [Code_Changes](https://github.com/chaoss/wg-evolution/blob/master/metrics/Code_Changes.md).
-The date of a change can be defined (for considering it in a period or not) as the author date or the commiter date of the corresponding git commit.
+The date of a change can be defined (for considering it in a period or not) as the author date or the committer date of the corresponding git commit.

 Since git provides changes as diff patches (list of lines added and removed), each of those lines mentioned as a lines added or a line removed in the diff